 Tide Free and Gentle Liquid Laundry Detergent and Tide PODS® Free and Gentle Laundry Detergent are specifically designed to provide effective cleaning while being gentle on skin.
-They are also the first and only laundry detergent products to receive both the National Psoriasis Foundation (NPF) Seal of Recognition and the National Eczema Association (NEA) Seal of Acceptance™.
+They are also recognized by both the National Eczema Association (NEA) and the National Psoriasis Foundation (NPF)* and have received Seal of Recognition from the NPF and Seal of Acceptance™ from the NEA.

 - The NPF’s Seal of Recognition highlights over-the-counter products that are recognized to help ease irritation for those living with psoriasis and psoriatic arthritis or those with sensitive skin or limited mobility.

 - The NEA has also provided Tide Free & Gentle with the Seal of Acceptance™ that recognizes it as an exceptional detergent for eczema and other types of sensitive skin.

 Tide is proud to have met the rigorous qualification standards for these seals and to deliver the clean you expect while being gentle on sensitive skin.